Skip to main content

 3. Watch your weight.

-According to the American Cancer Society, carrying extra pounds increases your risk of colon cancer, as well as cancers of the breast (in postmenopausal women), rectum, esophagus, pancreas and kidney, among others.
-Talk to your provider if you need help losing weight.
+According to the American Cancer Society, carrying extra pounds increases your risk of colon cancer and cancers of the rectum, esophagus, pancreas, kidney and breast in postmenopausal women, among others.
+Talk to your health care team if you need help losing weight.

 4. Limit alcohol and don't smoke.

 If you choose to drink alcohol, do so moderately.
 That means no more than one drink a day for women or two drinks a day for men.
 And if you smoke, quit.
-Your provider can offer tips or refer you to a program to help you stop.
+Your health care team can offer tips or refer you to a program to help you stop.

 5. Follow screening guidelines.

-It’s so important that we’re going to end where we began.
-One of the most important cancer prevention strategies is to follow the colon cancer screening guidelines that are right for you based on your age, risk factors and family history.
+It's so important that we're going to end where we began.
+One of the most important cancer prevention strategies is following the colon cancer screening guidelines based on age, risk factors and family history.
+Multiple colon cancer screening options are available.

 A colonoscopy is more than a screening tool.
-It can actually prevent cancer by discovering precancerous changes, called polyps, and removing them before they develop into cancer.
+It can reduce your risk for colon cancer by discovering precancerous changes, called polyps, and removing them before they develop into cancer.

 Topics in this Post